435 N. Michigan Avenue

 Sam Roe reports on various topics, including public health, product safety, corporate wrongdoing and criminal justice.

-Sam Roe has written series on the hazards of the metal beryllium; mercury in seafood; the misuse of antipsychotic drugs in nursing homes; America’s bungled attempt to build an 80-mpg “Supercar,” and how the U.S. scattered nuclear bomb fuel around the globe and failed to get it back.
-Stories have sparked new federal laws, product recalls, and health and safety reforms in America and abroad, including a U.S. ban on the export of mercury.
-Articles on beryllium prompted the federal government to create a $5 billion compensation program for injured Cold War weapons workers.
-Roe was part of the reporting team that won the 2008 Pulitzer Prize for Investigative Reporting, and he was a Pulitzer finalist in 2000 and in 2011.
+Sam Roe has written series on the hazards of the metal beryllium; industry deception regarding the safety and effectiveness of flame retardants; unexplained deaths at a Chicago nursing facility for children with disabilities; America’s bungled attempt to build an 80-mpg “Supercar,” and how the U.S. scattered nuclear bomb fuel around the globe and failed to get it back.
+His stories have sparked new federal laws, Congressional hearings, numerous product recalls, and health and safety reforms in America and abroad, including a U.S. ban on the export of mercury.
+Articles on beryllium prompted the federal government to create a national compensation program for injured Cold War weapons workers, an effort that has paid victims more than $8 billion.
+Roe was part of the reporting team that won the 2008 Pulitzer Prize for Investigative Reporting for an examination of unsafe children's products, and he was a Pulitzer Prize finalist for investigative reporting in 2000, 2011 and 2013.
 He teaches Investigative Reporting at Columbia College Chicago.
+Originally from Toledo, Ohio, he now lives in Oak Park, Ill.